Ink/ios-picker/README.md

 ## Requirements

   - iOS 8.0 or later
-  - Mac OS X 10.9 or later
+  - OS X 10.9 or later
   - Xcode 6
   - [CocoaPods](http://cocoapods.org)

 ## Installation

-  Filepicker can be easily integrated into your iOS or Mac OS X app by using [CocoaPods](http://cocoapods.org/).
+  Filepicker can be easily integrated into your iOS or OS X app by using [CocoaPods](http://cocoapods.org/).

   To learn more, please check our [Installation Instructions](https://github.com/Ink/ios-picker/wiki/1.-Installation).